-Due to the recent Marjory Stoneman Douglas incident and the recent safety act that was put in place, Ben Gamla Charter South has implemented many safety precautions.
-In addition to the safety officer that we have always had on our campus, we have also increased campus surveillance by adding about 80 cameras to cover all areas of the building including the inside of the classrooms and the perimeter of the building.
+Due to the recent Marjory Stoneman Douglas incident and the recent safety act that was put in place, Somerset Academy Village Charter Middle School, #5002, has implemented many safety precautions.
+In addition to the safe school officer that we have always had on our campus, we have also increased campus surveillance by adding cameras to cover all areas of the building including the inside of the classrooms and the perimeter of the building.
 As usual, we are continuing to conduct our monthly fire drills and our bi-annual evacuation drills.
-We have added a monthly active shooter drill as required by Florida Statute.
+We have added a monthly active shooter/code red drill as required by Florida Statute.
 Our school operates with a single point of entry into our building which is locked and requires visitors to be buzzed in.
 Once buzzed in, visitors must present a governmental issued form of identification which is run through our check-in system.
-All visitors must then be buzzed in 2 more times after the initial check-in point before entering any student hallways, of course, always with a staff escort.
-In the past, afternoon carpool was done outside where students would sit under an awning to wait for their cars.
-Towards the end of the 2017-2018 school year, the school changed the carpool procedures to reflect what we would normally do during a rainy day.
-Students are given assigned areas either in their classrooms or in the hallway and they are called through a loud speaker when their cars are pulling up.
-We have several staff members available outside to ensure that students enter their vehicles safely.
-Our teachers are provided a training twice a year regarding code red procedures.
-Additionally, in the summer of 2017, we provided all of our staff members and faculty with an active shooter training conducted by the Plantation Police Department.
+Additionally, last year, we provided all of our staff members and faculty with an active shooter training conducted by the Wilton Manors Police Department.